-Just as the clan of Clinton plots its course for 2016, the Bush clan is plotting to install another member on the thrown.
+Just as the Clinton Crime Family plots its course for 2016, the Bush clan is plotting to install another member on the thrown.
 Jeb Bush is the next in line.
-He has been making sure he stays in the news while his people plant stories like this one in Cult papers.
+He was groomed to be the 2000 candidate, but he was too much of a pussy to do it so his retarded brother ran and the rest was history.
+Jeb has been making sure he stays in the news while his people plant stories like this one in the media.

 Jeb Bush’s increasingly serious and public examination of a run for president has shaken the ranks of establishment Republican donors and fund-raisers who had planned to back Gov. Chris Christie of New Jersey in 2016, forcing many of them to rethink their allegiance to the embattled governor.